collabnix/kubelabs/Autoscaler101/autoscaler-lab.md

 kubectl get po -n default
 ```

 Watch the pods, and you will see that the resource limits are reached, after which a new pod with more resources is created.
 Keep an eye on the resource usage and you will notice that the new resources have higher limits.
+Once the requests have been handled, the pod will immediately reduce the resource consumption.
+However, a new pod with lower resource requirements will not show up to replace the old pod.
+In fact, if you were to push a new version of the deployment into the cluster, it would still have space for a large amount of requests.
+However, this will reduce eventually if the amount of resources consumed continues to be low.

+Now that we have gotten a complete look at the vertical pod autoscaler, let's take a look at the HPA.

 apiVersion: autoscaling/v2beta2
 kind: HorizontalPodAutoscaler